Keiji Nakazawa: Hiroshima atomic bomb

 Several of his works tackle the Hiroshima atomic bombing and its aftermath.
 In Barefoot Gen, Keiji Nakazawa confronts the trauma of the Hiroshima atomic bombing through a deeply personal and pacifist lens.
-Scholar Sheng-mei Ma situates Nakazawa’s work within a broader postwar trend in Japanese manga that reckons obliquely with the memory of World War II, comparing it to the work of Osamu Tezuka and Yoshinori Kobayashi.
-Unlike others, Nakazawa presents the A-bomb's aftermath from the perspective of a victimized antiwar family, focusing on the physical and psychological toll rather than on Japan’s wartime aggression.
+Scholar Sheng-mei Ma situates Nakazawa's work within a broader postwar trend in Japanese manga that reckons obliquely with the memory of World War II, comparing it to the work of Osamu Tezuka and Yoshinori Kobayashi.
+Unlike others, Nakazawa presents the A-bomb's aftermath from the perspective of a victimized antiwar family, focusing on the physical and psychological toll rather than on Japan's wartime aggression.
 His narrative, marked by blunt and emotionally charged illustrations, oscillates between horror and resilience.
-The recurring motif of wheat, symbolizing regrowth and resistance, embodies the family’s struggle to survive amid devastation.
+The recurring motif of wheat, symbolizing regrowth and resistance, embodies the family's struggle to survive amid devastation.
 Despite graphic depictions of suffering, moments of humor and endurance, especially through the protagonist Gen, offer emotional relief and underscore the human capacity for regeneration.
-Nakazawa’s testimonial style bridges personal memory with collective trauma, appealing to global audiences through its raw sincerity and antinuclear message.
+Nakazawa's testimonial style bridges personal memory with collective trauma, appealing to global audiences through its raw sincerity and antinuclear message.

-According to Yuka Hasegawa, Nakazawa’s style in Barefoot Gen emphasizes the vita activa, a concept from Hannah Arendt that highlights action, labor, and work as a means of articulating the inner world (kokoro) of his characters.
-Through Gen’s efforts to help his family survive and through the artist Seiji’s trauma-driven compulsion to depict the horrors around him, Nakazawa visualizes a hibakusha subjectivity shaped by bodily pain, social exclusion, and political awakening.
-Unlike the introspective focus seen in other anti-war manga such as Shigeru Mizuki’s work or Osamu Tezuka’s exploration of moral paradoxes, Nakazawa portrays kokoro as action-oriented, grounded in the physical and political realities of post-bomb Hiroshima.
+According to Yuka Hasegawa, Nakazawa's style in Barefoot Gen emphasizes the vita activa, a concept from Hannah Arendt that highlights action, labor, and work as a means of articulating the inner world (kokoro) of his characters.
+Through Gen's efforts to help his family survive and through the artist Seiji's trauma-driven compulsion to depict the horrors around him, Nakazawa visualizes a hibakusha subjectivity shaped by bodily pain, social exclusion, and political awakening.
+Unlike the introspective focus seen in other anti-war manga such as Shigeru Mizuki's work or Osamu Tezuka's exploration of moral paradoxes, Nakazawa portrays kokoro as action-oriented, grounded in the physical and political realities of post-bomb Hiroshima.
 Nakazawa critiques postwar nationalism and envisions a society built on active civic engagement and remembrance rather than state-driven narratives.

 International critics, including Art Spiegelman and Christine Hong, have interpreted Barefoot Gen within a geopolitical framework, sometimes privileging its testimonial function over manga-specific conventions.
 However, manga scholars argue that such interpretations often overlook the medium's cultural contexts—such as serial publication, audience familiarity with genre norms, and the performative nature of its imagery.
-While Barefoot Gen has been read as an anti-war narrative, studies show that young readers often connect more with the protagonist’s emotional resilience and agency than with its historical messaging.
-These dynamics complicate the assumption that Barefoot Gen’s impact lies primarily in its ideological content rather than its form and narrative structure.
-Critics such as Thomas LaMarre have challenged the simplistic binary of "serious message" versus "light entertainment," arguing that Barefoot Gen operates on a biopolitical level, emphasizing survival and bodily vitality over straightforward geopolitical critique.
+While Barefoot Gen has been read as an anti-war narrative, studies show that young readers often connect more with the protagonist's emotional resilience and agency than with its historical messaging.
+These dynamics complicate the assumption that Barefoot Gens impact lies primarily in its ideological content rather than its form and narrative structure.
+Critics such as Thomas LaMarre have challenged the simplistic binary of "serious message" versus "light entertainment", arguing that Barefoot Gen operates on a biopolitical level, emphasizing survival and bodily vitality over straightforward geopolitical critique.